huytrnq/Wrist-Fracture-Detection/README.md

 - LightGBM: with learning rate of 0.05 and 150 estimators
 - SVM: with C = 100, gamma = 0.1, and kernel = 'rbf'
 ### Feature Selection
--  Minimum Redundancy Maximum Relevance (mRMR) [7] method to select the most relevant features from the dataset, improving model performance, and reducing complexity and the risk of overfitting
+-  Minimum Redundancy and Maximum Relevance (mRMR) [7] method to select the most relevant features from the dataset, improving model performance, and reducing complexity and the risk of overfitting
-- The best results achieved with the 600 features
+- The best results were achieved with the 600 features
 ### HardMining
 - Hard negative mining was performed using the most accurate model to identify misclassified samples from the validation set and add them to the training set, followed by retraining the model.
 By focusing on hard negatives, the model learns from its mistakes, potentially improving performance on difficult cases.